 Employee Engagement in Russia – How to Build a Corporate Culture of Engagement, Customer Focus and Innovation (Preview version).

 The e-book can be downloaded free of charge here.

 You can also access the select articles from the book on our blog here.

 This is a new Awara Guide.
-Awara is a leading business administration (accounting, law (under BRICS Consulting brand), IT, market consulting), management and organizational consultant firm which also provides recruitment and executive search services in Russia, Ukraine and CIS countries.
+Awara is a leading business administration, IT, market consulting), management and organizational consultant firm which also provides recruitment and executive search services in Russia, Ukraine and CIS countries.

 In the last few years, the management theory of employee engagement has gained increasing recognition.
 This theory tackles the question of how a company can achieve its strategic goals by creating the conditions for human resources to thrive and for each staff member, manager, and executive to eagerly deliver their best efforts in the best interest of the business.